apache/causeway-site/content/components/security/shiro/using-ldap.md

   * each group has a vector attribute of `uniqueMember`
   * each value of `uniqueMember` is in the form `uid=xxx`, with `xxx` being the uid of the user
   * the group membership is looked up using the specified system user
+* groups looked up from LDAP can be mapped to logical roles
+  * if no group-to-role mapping is provided, then the group names are used as role names with no translation

 The above configuration has been tested against [ApacheDS](http://directory.apache.org/apacheds/), v1.5.7.
 This can be administered using [Apache Directory Studio](http://directory.apache.org/studio/), v1.5.3.